cosmos/stargate-launch/office-hours.md

-# Cosmos Stargate Office Hours
+# Cosmos Stargate Testnet Office Hours

 As part of Cosmos Stargate Testnet, we'd like to offer the following Office Hours for Cosmos Stargate testnet users.